linuxontheweb/LOTW/README.md

 LOTW is all about porting the Linux/Unix/POSIX (\*nix) text-based command and configuration ethos into the modern web platform.
 The desktop environment is
 minimal: the only visible UI element (other than the desktop itself) is the taskbar (where minimized windows go).
-It is essential that everything can be accomplished via the keyboard (e.g. resizing windows and moving icons around).
+It is essential that all tasks can be accomplished via the keyboard (e.g. resizing windows and moving icons around).

 ### Your files are locally stored